!KO-G!NUING-TARA (LYNX), WIFE OF THE DAWN'S-HEART STAR, JUPITER

 Therefore, on the morrow, he said that his younger sister-in-law must quickly allow them to go.

-He tried and failed to assert his authority.
+He tried and failed again to assert authority.
 The younger sister knew what to do.

 Younger sister directed everyone